Analysis | Why the Tokyo 2020 Olympics Still Aren’t a Sure Thing

 2. When will we know?

 Last year the plug was pulled was in late March when many countries were grappling with their first infection wave.
 This year March is seen again as a key period for making a decision on whether to go ahead with the games, as it marks the start of final preparations.
 Given the immense logistics of bringing athletes and officials to Japan, the sooner there’s certainty, the better.
-The International Olympic Committee’s executive board is scheduled to meet by videoconference on Jan.
-27 for an update.
+The International Olympic Committee said Jan.
+27 it was gaining confidence that it will be possible to hold the games based on “the effectiveness of the countermeasures” already being employed at other international sporting events.

 3. What has to be decided?